-The device is implanted in individuals at risk for a pulmonary embolism, who are unable to take an anticoagulant or if such medications have failed.
-The Bard Recovery is designed so that the IVC filter can be removed or retrieved from the body after the threat of a pulmonary embolism has passed.
+The Recovery blood clot filter is implanted in individuals at risk for a pulmonary embolism, who are unable to take an anticoagulant or if such medications have failed.
+It is designed so that the IVC filter can be removed or retrieved from the body after the threat of a pulmonary embolism has passed.

 A pulmonary embolism is the sudden blockage of an artery which brings blood into the lungs.
 Typically, this blood clot does not form in the lung artery, but somewhere else in the body.
 If a clot breaks off it can travel through the blood stream and get lodged near the lung causing a pulmonary embolism.

 The Recovery Bard IVC Filter is designed to stop or catch blood clots travelling through the inferior vena cava in its 12 “struts” or legs.
 The Bard Recovery legs consist of six short struts that are positioned over six longer struts.

 The device is constructed of Nitinol (Nickle Titanium Naval Ordance Laboratory), which contains shape memory.
 However, shortly after the device was introduced, reports of Bard Recovery filter problems and complications were reported.

 The struts or legs of Bard Recovery flters are prone to fracture and then migrate to other locations in the body, particularly the heart or lungs where they could cause severe and potentially life-threatening injury.

 Symptoms of problems with a Bard IVC filter could include chest pain and shortness of breath.
 This often results in emergency medical treatment, where a cardiac catheterization or CT scan may be done to see whether the IVC filter fractured or migrated.